Skip to main content

 Building Resilient Homes: Taking on Winter Weather

-In many parts of the U.S., there’s no escaping winter weather and, in recent years, we’ve seen winter storms start to impact areas that haven’t historically seen prolonged periods of cold weather.
-The winter storm that impacted Texas in 2021 made it clear that the homes and infrastructure in warmer weather states are not equipped to handle sustained freezing temperatures, ice and snow.
+In many parts of the U.S. and Canada, there’s no escaping winter weather and, in recent years, we’ve seen winter storms start to impact areas that haven’t historically seen prolonged periods of cold weather.
+Winter Storm Uri in Texas made it clear that the homes and infrastructure in warmer weather states are often not equipped to handle sustained freezing temperatures, ice and snow.

 Texas isn’t the only state that has recently experienced record low temperatures that caused major disruption.
 States like Virginia, the Carolinas and Florida have started to see more extreme cold as well.
 Most homes in southern states were not built with winter weather in mind.
 For example, they may not have the proper insulation or may not have a basement, both of which play an important role in storing heat, keeping pipes from freezing and protecting the foundation of the home.